wuxingogo/WuxingogoExtension2018/README.md

 ## Intro
 ------

-WuxingogoExtension is a plugin collection for the Unity Editor.
+WuxingogoExtension is my tools of Unity Editor extension.

 ##Features